You’re on the most magnificent beach in the world.

 And your funnel is optimised within an inch of its life.

-The concept is that there are 13 lenses we can look through to analyse copy, to sharpen every word and message into focus.
-So that every part of your funnel’s words are strategy-powered and optimised from all angles.
+The concept is that there are 13 lenses we can look through to analyse copy and sharpen every word and message into focus.
+So that every part of your funnel’s words is strategy-powered and optimised from all angles.

 Powerful copy doesn’t just come down to throwing a few techniques into the mix.

-It’s a masterful craft that marries an understanding of full-funnel marketing, psychology, UX/UI, the algorithms and requirements of various platforms (which are in constant flux), and of course, writing best practices.
+It’s a masterful craft that marries an understanding of full-funnel marketing, psychology, UX/UI, and the algorithms and requirements of various platforms (which are in constant flux).
+And of course, writing best practices.

 Using lenses to analyse copy and content brings together all the powerful techniques.
 All the relevant focus areas.
-And all the key considerations you need to be making.
+And all the key considerations you need to make.

 Your funnel will thank you.